01-edu/public/subjects/isanagram.en.md

 ### Instructions

 Write a function that returns `true` if two strings are anagrams, otherwise returns `false`.
-Anagram is a string made by using the letters of another string in a different order.
+An anagram is a string made by using the letters of another string in a different order.

 Only lower case characters will be given.